jdoleary/Spellmasons/docs/TasksCurrent.md

 - slow/ cripple: reduce max stamina
 - set fires on board that spreads
 - Tornado: Travells through the map throwing things around (maybe a good enemy ability)

-## Multiplayer Enhancements / issues
-- if you choose a spawn position while another player is casting it waits and then spawns where you clicked, which can be confusing because it still looks like you can choose where to spawn
-- if you can MOVE_PLAYER while a super long cast is being triggered.
-    - you cannot, find a way to handle this for multiplayer so it's communicated that you have to wait to cast until someone else has finished casting
-    - IMPORTANT: Change the store description:  `Spellmasons uses innovative faction-based turns: You and your fellow mages can all move, cast and act simultaneously.` if needed
-- If player joins mid enemy movement it will force reset them
-    - this is still an issue: as of 2022-09-16
-## Misc
-- **critical** Improve sending castCards with targeting based on id not position
-- (wont do?)
-Make an overlay screen that blocks interaction while waiting for sync
-- Unit movement desync occurred between clients when one client has CPU throttled, the non throttled client has the unit move much farther
 - Jake boss ideas:
 ```
 Necromancer supreme.
 Conjura a bunch of guys to fight but is very fragile himself